 The first time I do the clown face activity with the students, I do it in steps, demonstrating one step, then having the children complete the step, checking to see that each child is successful.

-- Beforehand, ask a parent to cut out large basic shapes and then cut them in half.
+- Beforehand, ask a parent to cut out large basic shapes and then cut each large shape in half.

 - Give each child a large sheet of paper with a line drawn down the middle